shankins03/microprocessor_branch_predictor/README.md

   - Not taken: BHR = BHR >> 1
 - Uses same 2-bit saturating counter mechanism as bimodal

-### Hybrid Predictor
-- Combines both bimodal and gshare predictors
-- Uses a chooser table (2^K entries) to select which predictor to use
-- Chooser table entries are 2-bit saturating counters:
-  - States 0-1: Prefer bimodal predictor
-  - States 2-3: Prefer gshare predictor
-- Chooser is updated based on which predictor was correct
-- Provides better accuracy by leveraging strengths of both predictors

 ## Testing

 The project includes validation trace files: